fahadmapari/tss-gaming-server/readme.md

 - replace ':id' in url with user's '\_id' every user have unique a unique id with property name '\_id'

+- admin and sub-admin can block users. sub-admin can not block admin or other sub-admins.

 ---

 Route to get all blocked users